New Super Mario Bros.

 Mini Mario Physics

-Appears to cause the player to use Mini Mario's physics no-matter which powerup (e.g., floating and leg kicking).
-But there seems to be some side effects: they use an unused animation while walking or running (taking long strides), cannot wall jump, fly huge distances when fired from a Pipe Cannon and when this setting is enabled when the player is Mini Mario; they act like they are heavy.
+The player uses the otherwise unused animation zero_g_walk and he appears to use some sort of variation of the Mini player's physics no-matter which powerup (e.g., floating and leg kicking).
+But there seems to be some differences: he cannot wall jump and he flies huge distances when fired from a Pipe Cannon.
+When this mode is on while the player is Mini; they act like they are heavy.
+It is unknown where this would have been used.

 Start As Mini Mario